zarr-developers/zarr-python/docs/index.rst

 * Read an array concurrently from multiple threads or processes.
 * Write to an array concurrently from multiple threads or processes.
 * Organize arrays into hierarchies via groups.
+* Use filters to preprocess data and improve compression.

 Status
 ------